JonKing93/pfdf/docs/api/segments.rst

     ::

         self.ruggedness(relief)
+        self.ruggedness(relief, terminal=True)

     Returns the ruggedness of the catchment for each stream segment in the network.
 Ruggedness is defined as a stream segment's vertical relief, divided by the square root of its catchment area.
 Returns ruggedness values as a numpy 1D array with one element per stream segment.
+If ``terminal=True``, only returns values for the terminal segments.

     :Inputs: * **relief** (*Raster*) -- A vertical relief raster for the watershed
+             * **terminal** (*bool*) -- True to only return values for terminal segments.
+False (default) to return values for all segments.

     :Outputs: *ndarray* -- The topographic ruggedness of each stream segment